 Additional information regarding allocations for non-entitlement units and Tribal governments may be found below.

 How do eligible recipients request funding?

-Eligible state, territorial, metropolitan city, county, and Tribal governments may now request their allocation of Coronavirus State and Local Fiscal Recovery Funds through the Treasury Submission Portal.
+Eligible state, territorial, metropolitan city, county, and Tribal governments with populations over 50,000 may now request their allocation of Coronavirus State and Local Fiscal Recovery Funds through the Treasury Submission Portal.

-Eligible local governments that are classified as non-entitlement units should expect to receive this funding through their applicable state government.
-Non-entitlement units are generally local governments with populations of less than 50,000.
+Eligible local governments that are classified as non-entitlement units should expect to receive this funding through the Wisconsin Department of Revenue.
+Non-entitlement units are typically local governments with populations less than 50,000.

 I have specific questions.
 How do I contact Treasury?

 Where can I access more information and resources about Coronavirus State and Local Fiscal Recovery Funds?